sigasi/sigasi_insights/content/manual/views.md

 identifier and right-click.
 Now select **Find Net**.
 Alternatively, you can press **CTRL+SHIFT+H**.

-The **Net Search** view will appear.
+The **Net Search** View will appear.
 For big designs, it might take a while before the results appear.

 {{< figure src="/img/manual/netsearch.png" >}}

-From the **Net Search** view, you can navigate to the VHDL code by double-clicking the search results.
+From the **Net Search** View, you can navigate to the VHDL code by double-clicking the search results.

 # VUnit View